-- 8.67 The PUSH Solent Energy Strategy was published in January 2015 and refers to a number of low carbon schemes within the PUSH area, including the use of Newlands Farm as a solar farm.
+- 8.66 It is recognised that there are opportunities created when renewable and carbon energy forms reach the end of their useful life and have to be decommissioned.
+It is expected that once the development ceases to be operational, it should be returned to an acceptable use that is appropriate for the area.
+What is appropriate will be highly dependent on the site location, known constraints and what is being proposed.
+However acceptable uses could include, wildlife habitat creation, public open space creation, returning the site to its former use or redevelopment for residential or employment purposes.
+Proposals for reinstatement will be assessed on a case by case basis, taking in to account the other policies within the Local Plan.
+Early engagement with the Council is strongly recommended. - 8.67 The PUSH Solent Energy Strategy was published in January 2015 and refers to a number of low carbon schemes within the PUSH area, including the use of Newlands Farm as a solar farm.
 The Council approved the installation of the solar farm at Newlands in 2013, which has a total installed capacity of approximately 16.87MWe and provides electricity to approximately 5,200 households.
-Any proposals for solar energy outside of areas identified as 'least constrained' on the maps within the Council's updated Renewable and Low Carbon Energy Study (in appendix B) will need to provide justification for the location in supporting evidence.
-Furthermore, the proximity of Fareham to Southampton and Solent Airports means that any developers approaching the airports themselves to ensure there are no particular issues.
+Any proposals for solar energy outside of areas identified as 'least constrained' on the maps (in appendix B) will need to provide justification for the location in supporting evidence.
+Furthermore, the proximity of Fareham to Southampton and Solent Airports means that any developers approaching the Council with solar PV proposals, should consult with both the aviation bodies and the airports themselves to ensure there are no particular issues.
 For information about the Areas of Least Constraint Map, please see the Council's updated Renewable and Low Carbon Energy Study. - 8.68 In June 2015, a Ministerial Statement78 was issued stating that planning applications for wind energy development involving one or more wind turbines should only be granted planning permission where the development site is an area identified as suitable for wind energy development in a Local or Neighbourhood Plan.
 In addition, following consultation it can be demonstrated that the planning impacts identified by affected local communities have been fully addressed and therefore the proposal has their backing. - 8.69 The Council will not be allocating sites for the development of wind turbines in the Local Plan.
 Therefore, the policy does not relate to wind turbines which will be considered against the criteria set out in the Written Ministerial Statement.
 This plan (including the policy above) represents the policy framework in which planning applications will be considered, should they come forward as a result of a Neighbourhood Plan allocation and are supported by local communities.
-The Council's updated Renewable and Low Carbon Energy Study Appendix B also highlights areas which offer the least constraints for wind energy development.
+Appendix B also highlights areas which offer the least constraints for wind energy development.